Top 10 Magnesium Rich Foods for Better Sleep and Relaxation

 Frequently Asked Questions (FAQs)

-Q: How much magnesium do I need daily?
 A: Teenagers need around 300-410 mg of magnesium per day, depending on age and gender.
-Adults need similar or slightly more.
+Adults require similar or slightly more.
 Eating a variety of foods from the list can help meet your daily needs.

 Comentarios